-Avenues is committed to the study of art and culture as part of a student’s education.
-Instruction in the visual and performing arts teaches vital skills that help students express their ideas about themselves and the world around them.
-Our talented and experienced teaching artists provide an exciting, comprehensive program of study in four disciplines: theater, instrumental music, vocal music and visual arts.
-We consider every student an artist capable of making creative connections between a wide variety of art forms and their academic disciplines.
-From our youngest students in nursery to our oldest in 12th grade, our Avenues artists learn self-discipline and to appreciate the talent of their peers, along with techniques and skills that transfer into all of their creative endeavors at school and in life.
-We weave divergent thinking, perseverance and problem solving into the arts curriculum, supporting students as they stretch themselves and expand their understanding of who they are and what is possible.
+We consider every student to be an artist capable of making creative connections between a wide variety of art forms and their academic disciplines.
+From our youngest learners in the Early Learning Center to our oldest in the Upper Division, students develop skills and techniques that transfer into all of their creative endeavors at school and in life.
+Divergent thinking, perseverance and problem solving are woven into the arts curriculum to support students as they stretch themselves, expanding their understanding of who they are and what is possible.